The Bradford Mentoring Programme

 We aim to match partnerships based on career interests, however we have found that partnerships can be equally productive and successful with matches from different career areas.
 Careful consideration is given to each partnership match and this may include additional information that you have provided, alongside your career choice.
 The objective of mentoring is to enable you to gain awareness and develop new skills and we have found that this can be developed through many types of mentoring partnerships.

-Many mentees comment on how mentoring has:
+Additionally, mentees have commented on how mentoring has:

 - enhanced their understanding of job roles